Discover Cahill’s Lookout near Katoomba in the Blue Mountains

 Look for a small sign that says Boars Head climbing area.
 This is a popular spot for abseiling and rock climbing, where climbers can descend up to 200 metres into the valley.

-Do note though that there is no fencing around Boars Head, so it’s strongly recommended to stay well away from the cliff edge.
+Be mindful that there is no fencing at Boars Head, so it’s best to stay well away from the cliff edges.

 2. Narrow Neck Lookout